-- 1. A Local authority must, in the course of the decision-making process, - a) Seek to identify all reasonably practicable options for the achievement of the objective of a decision; and - b) Assess the options in terms of their advantages and disadvantages; and - c) If any of the options identified under paragraph (a) involves a significant decision in relation to land or a body of water, take into account the relationship of Māori and their culture and traditions with their ancestral land, water sites, waahi tapu, valued flora and fauna and other taonga. - 2.
+- 1. A Local authority must, in the course of the decision-making process, - Seek to identify all reasonably practicable options for the achievement of the objective of a decision; and - b) Assess the options in terms of their advantages and disadvantages; and - c) If any of the options identified under paragraph (a) involves a significant decision in relation to land or a body of water, take into account the relationship of Māori and their culture and traditions with their ancestral land, water sites, waahi tapu, valued flora and fauna and other taonga. - 2.
 This section is subject to Section 79 Compliance with procedures in relation to decisions.

-He Take Ōkawa / Compliance requirement Aromatawai Kaimahi / Staff assessment State the level of significance (high or low) of the issue or proposal as determined by the Council's Significance and Engagement Policy A low to medium significance.
+He Take Ōkawa / Compliance Requirement Aromatawai Kaimahi / Staff Assessment State the level of significance (high or low) of the issue or proposal as determined by the Council's Significance and Engagement Policy A low to medium significance.
 State the relevant Council policies (external or internal), legislation, and/or community outcomes (as stated in the LTP) that relate to this decision.
 Policy #4302 - Northland River Management Policy.
 Policy #2104-14 Procuring Goods and Services.
-Land Drainage Bylaw 2009 (Rev 2019).
+Land Drainage Bylaw 2019.
 State whether this issue or proposal has a District wide relevance and, if not, the ways in which the appropriate Community Board's views have been sought.
-This report seeks a recommendation from the Committee to the Te Hiku Community Board.
+This report seeks a recommendation from the Committee to Te Hiku Community Board.
 State the possible implications for Māori and how Māori have been provided with an opportunity to contribute to decision making if this decision is significant and relates to land and/or any body of water.
-Ngai Takoto Iwi is included in the development of the management plan for the district's drainage areas.
-Identify persons likely to be affected by or have an interest in the matter, and how you have given consideration to their views or preferences.
+Ngai Takoto lwi is included in the development of the management plan for the districts drainage areas.
+State the possible implications and how this report aligns with Te Tiriti o Waitangi / The Treaty of Waitangi.
+Identify persons likely to be affected by or have an interest in the matter, and how you have given consideration to their views or preferences (for example - youth, the aged and those with disabilities).
 The purpose of the Committee is to liaise with persons likely to be affected.
 State the financial implications and where budgetary provisions have been made to support this decision.
 Financial implications are to be considered by the committee and budgetary provision is made.
 Chief Financial Officer review.
-The Chief Financial Officer has not reviewed this report.
+The Chief Financial Officer has reviewed this report.